GenerationMania: Learning to Semantically Choreograph: Experiments

-The LSTM baseline was chosen because Dance Dance Convolution~\cite{donahue2017dance} used an LSTM network.
-However, it is impossible to directly compare the approach used in DDC to our feed forward model because the task and the inputs between Dance Dance Revolution (non-keysound based game) and BeatMania IIDX (keysound-based game) are different enough that substantial changes to the DDC algorithm are required.
+The LSTM baseline was chosen because the conventional wisdom, established by Donahue et al.~\shortcite{donahue2017dance}, is that an LSTM is needed to model chart progression.
+However, it is impossible to directly compare our model to the approach used in Donahue et al. because of the difference between keysound-based and non-keysound-based rhythm action games.

-Our feed-forward sample selection model and the LSTM baseline are configured with different combinations of input features drawn from: audio features (instrument labels), difficulty curve, beat alignment, and summary vectors.
-We also experiment with the use of summary vectors; we refer to the models without summary inputs as ``free generation''.
-There is one special case of free generation model in which we allow the model to self-summarize.
-That is, we use summary data based on what has been generated earlier in the chart.

-For all neural network modules, we learn parameters by minimizing a weighted mean squared error (MSE) with weight of 1 to playables and 0.2 to non-playables.
-We used a mini-batch of 128 for the feed forward model; Due to the need of processing very long sequences, the LSTM model is trained by each sequence and is run in CPU mode.
-We stop training when the loss converges.
-The feed forward model satisfies this criteria in around 6 hours in GPU mode while the LSTM model takes far longer at around 100 hours, on a single machine using Intel i7-5820K CPU and NVIDIA GeForce 1080 GPU.
+In our experiments, we explore different combinations of input features drawn from the summary matrix.
+We developed our Neural Network models in PyTorch.
+We used a mini-batch of 128 for the feed forward model; Due to the need for processing very long sequences with high temporal resolution, the LSTM model is trained by each sequence and is run in CPU mode.
+The Full model converges in around 2 hours in GPU mode while the LSTM model takes far longer at around 50 hours, on a single machine using Intel i7-5820K CPU and NVIDIA GeForce 1080 GPU.